Sean Newcomb: Oakland Athletics

 On August 22, 2023, Newcomb was traded to the Oakland Athletics in exchange for Trenton Brooks.
 The next day, Oakland selected Newcomb's contract, adding him to the major league roster.
 After posting a 3.00 ERA across 7 appearances for Oakland, Newcomb was placed on the injured list with a sprained left knee on September 17.
 On September 20, it was announced that Newcomb had undergone left knee lateral meniscus surgery, ending his season; he was transferred to the 60-day injured list the same day.

 On November 2, 2023, Newcomb signed a one–year, $1 million contract extension with the Athletics.
 On December 20, Newcomb underwent an arthroscopic surgery on his right knee, with the procedure projected to have him ready for game action by spring training.
 He was placed on the 60-day injured list to begin the 2024 season after getting behind schedule in his recovery process.
 Newcomb was activated from the injured list on June 4, 2024.
 On June 21, Newcomb became the first pitcher in Athletics' history to earn a win without officially facing a batter.
 With the A's trailing the Minnesota Twins 5–4 in the eighth inning, Newcomb entered in relief of Lucas Erceg with a runner on first and two outs.
 Newcomb picked off Austin Martin at first to end the inning; Oakland eventually took the lead later in the inning and won the game 6–5.
 In 7 games, he struggled to a 6.30 ERA with 7 strikeouts across 10 innings of work.
 Newcomb was designated for assignment by Oakland on July 2.
 He was released by the organization on July 5.

 Boston Red Sox

-On January 14, 2025, Newcomb signed a minor league contract with the Boston Red Sox.
+On January 14, 2025, Newcomb signed a minor league contract with his hometown Boston Red Sox, the team for which he rooted in childhood.
 On March 27, the Red Sox selected Newcomb's contract after he made the team's Opening Day roster.
 Newcomb entered the year as the fifth starter, mainly due to injuries to other Red Sox pitchers.
 He pitched four innings and gave up four runs on eight hits in his first start of the season, against the Baltimore Orioles.
 Once the Red Sox rotation began to heal, Newcomb moved to the bullpen, serving mainly in the long relief role.
 In 11 appearances (5 starts) for Boston, he posted an 0–4 record and 3.83 ERA with 41 strikeouts over 40 innings of work.
 On May 24, Newcomb was designated for assignment by the Red Sox.